 Another free activity in the centre of York, the Museum Gardens are a lovely place to explore.
 On a summer’s day you can bring a picnic here and relax on a bench or the grass.
 You can also explore the ruins of the medieval St. Mary’s Abbey, or visit The Yorkshire Museum.

 “There is so much to see and do including a chance to see inside Yorkshire’s oldest working observatory, wander round the gardens and see the vast botanical collection, spot some of the 40 species of bird within the gardens and visit the award winning Yorkshire Museum, which showcases some of Britain’s finest archaeological treasures and many rare animals, birds and fossils, in exciting new displays.”

 York Castle Museum

-The York Castle Museum is brilliant with lots of things to look at and explore.
-They have Kirkgate, a Victorian street, as well as actual prison cells.
+The York Castle Museum is brilliant, interesting and fun with lots of things to look at and explore.
+They have Kirkgate, a Victorian street, as well as actual (historic!) prison cells.
 They also have lovely Christmas events too.